eslint/rfcs/designs/2021-suppression-support/README.md

 ### Goal

 1. Keep the current behavior of ESLint, i.e., errors/warnings will not be shown on the command line if the related rules are disabled, unless `--no-inline-config` is used.
-2. When the new CLI option `--track-suppressions` is used, the violations (problems) that disabled by inline comments will not be removed.
+2. The violations (problems) that disabled by inline comments will not be removed.
 3. Add suppression info in the output of ESLint.
 For directive suppressions, we generate suppression info where `kind` is `directive` and `justification` is the description in the directive comments (words after two or more consecutive dashes mentioned above).

     For example: